 Difficulty: Moderate

-If you’re up for a challenging hike in Grand Teton National Park, the hike to Delta Lake should definitely be on your radar.
-This 7.4 mile round-trip hike takes you through a variety of terrain, including dense forests, rocky switchbacks, and steep inclines.
+If you’re up for a challenging hike in Grand Teton National Park, the hike to Delta Lake should definitely be on your list.
+This 7.4 mile round-trip hike takes you through a variety of landscapes, including a forest, rocky switchbacks, and steep inclines.
 All of this leads up to the stunning Delta Lake, which sits at the base of the towering Grand Teton.

 The trail for Delta Lake starts at the Lupine Meadows Trailhead.
 The parking lot is small, but there is plenty of parking along the road.
 You may just have to walk a bit from your car to the trailhead.

-The final push to Delta Lake is particularly challenging, with a steep incline that requires some scrambling over rocky terrain.
+The final push to Delta Lake is pretty challenging, with a steep incline that requires some scrambling up dirt terrain.
 This part of the trail can be challenging for even the most experienced hikers.
 However, the reward for the effort is well worth it.
-Once you reach the top, you’ll be presented with a baby blue lake, surrounded by the impressive Grand Teton.
+Once you reach the top, you’ll have in view a gatorade blue lake, laid in front of the impressive Grand Teton.

 Delta Lake is a great spot to take a break, have a picnic, or even take a dip in the cool waters.
 For the more adventurous hikers, there’s also an option to continue on to Surprise and Amphitheater Lakes.
 This option offers a lesser known view from above of Delta Lake.